 Plain sesame oil, which is pressed from raw sesame seeds, has almost no color, flavor, or scent.
 It also has a high smoke point, which makes it a good cooking oil.
 By contrast, toasted sesame oil is deep amber to brown in color, with an intensely toasty, nutty aroma and flavor and a much lower smoke point.
 We generally don’t cook with it but use it as a finishing oil, adding a teaspoon or two at the end of cooking or incorporating it into a dressing or sauce.

-The bottom line is that you need to use Toasted Sesame Oil for its rich and delicious flavor it imparts to this Asian Noodle Salad.
+The bottom line is that you need to use Toasted Sesame Oil for the rich and delicious flavor it imparts to this Asian Noodle Salad.

 I think it tastes great both warm, cold, and room temperature.
 Serve it; however, your tastes buds prefer.